A Table Full Of Joy

 Pro Tip: Try baking bacon for a less messy and more delicious bacon experience!

-If you have a hard time using up your bacon, try adding it to burgers, breakfast burritos, sandwiches, salads, dips, or tacos!
+If you have a hard time using up your bacon, try adding it to wagyu burgers, breakfast burritos, tri tip sandwiches, pear salads, spinach dips, or breakfast tacos!

 What happens if you eat bad bacon?